Palette-Labs-Inc/registry/rfcs/00008-uri-standards.md

 - An optional fragment part is allowed, using JSON Path syntax

 ### Restricted NOSH URI Syntax
-A restricted sub-set of valid NOSH URIs are currently used in Lexicons for the `nosh-uri` type.
+A restricted sub-set of valid NOSH URIs are currently used in NSDL for the `nosh-uri` type.
 Query parameters and fragments are not currently used.
 Trailing slashes are not allowed, including a trailing slash after the authority with no other path.
 The URI should be in normalized form (see "Normalization" section), with all of the individual sub-identifiers also normalized.

 ```shell
 NOSH-URI        = "nosh://" AUTHORITY [ "/" COLLECTION [ "/" RKEY ] ]